ideapark/career/Documentation/Theory_Of_Computation/Regular_Languages.md

 p, then s may be divided into three pieces, s=xyz, satisfying the following conditions:

-  1. for each i ≥ 0, xy^iz ∈ A,
+  1. for each i ≥ 0, xyⁱz ∈ A,
   2. |y| > 0, and
   3. |xy| ≤ p.

-The notation where |s| represents the length of string s, y^i means that i copies of y are concatenated together, and y^0 equals ε.
+The notation where |s| represents the length of string s, yⁱ means that i copies of y are concatenated together, and y⁰ equals ε.
 When s is divided into xyz, either x or z may be ε, but condition 2 says that y ≠ ε.
 Observe that without condition 2 the theorem would be trivially true.
 Condition 3 states that the pieces x and y together